hyahm/xmux/README.md

 #  Context value transfer<a id="variable"></a>

+- Among them, these are built-in
--   xmux.GetInstance(r).GetConnectId():     connect id（can run it anywhere）
+  -   xmux.GetInstance(r).GetConnectId() ：             Connect id（can run it anywhere）
   -   xmux.GetInstance(r).GetCurrFuncName()：       	Its value is always the function name of the processing function (can use until module)
+  -   xmux.GetInstance(r).CacheKey:       				Cache key
+  -   xmux.GetInstance(r).Body:               			Bind source data([]byte)
--   xmux.PAGES：         It is related to page permission(can use until module)
+  -   xmux.GetInstance(r).GetPageKeys()：               It is related to page permission(can use until module)
--   xmux.STATUSCODE：  status code
+  -   xmux.GetInstance(r).StatusCode：            		Status code
+  -   xmux.GetInstance(r).Data:            		        Binding Data
 - Custom values can only be assigned from the module

 ```